Miss Congeniality 2: Armed and Fabulous: Plot

 While reviewing surveillance tapes at the airport, Gracie realizes that the kidnappers were not after Cheryl as originally suspected, but Stan.
 With the assistance of Vegas-based agent Jeff Foreman, Gracie, Sam, and Joel return to Las Vegas.
 The four infiltrate the nursing home where Stan's mother lives, and learn that he has a gambling addiction, suggesting that Stan was kidnapped by loan sharks over his debts.

 Jeff searches an FBI database to find possible suspects, but is caught by Collins, who once again orders Gracie, Sam, and Joel back to New York.
 Before leaving the FBI, Gracie sees a ransom video of Cheryl sent by the kidnappers.
 At the airport, Gracie and Sam fight, revealing what Sam calls "the real Gracie Hart", rather than the media-friendly image she has become.
-The two, along with Joel and Jeff, again escape FBI custody and head to the Osiris Drag Club, where the only Dolly Parton impersonator in Las Vegas performs.
+The two, along with Joel and Jeff, again escape FBI custody and head to the Oasis Drag Club, where the only Dolly Parton impersonator in Las Vegas performs.

-With Sam impersonating Tina Turner and Gracie and Joel dressed as showgirls, Gracie and Sam perform to "Proud Mary", earning them access into the club's dressing room.
+With Sam as a Tina Turner impersonator and Gracie and Joel dressed as showgirls, Gracie and Sam perform to "Proud Mary", earning them access into the club's dressing room.
 The Dolly Parton impersonator tells them that Karl Steele, who he worked with at Treasure Island, forced him to bribe Cheryl and Stan's limo driver.
 Collins leads an FBI raid on Lou and Karl's house, only to discover it deserted.
 Gracie deduces from coded language Cheryl used in the ransom video that she and Stan have been taken to Treasure Island.

 Once there, Gracie and Sam fight Lou and Karl.
-Karl reveals that Cheryl and Stan are tied up inside one of the hotel's pirate ships, which they plan to sink.
+Karl reveals that Cheryl and Stan are tied up inside one of the hotel's pirate ships, which is scheduled to sink.
 Gracie rescues Stan and Cheryl, but becomes trapped underwater when her costume becomes pinned beneath a cannon; Sam arrives to save her.

-Cheryl and Jeff strike up a romance, and Gracie bumps the fame-hungry Collins into the water after he tries to take credit for the rescue.
+Cheryl and Jeff strike up a romance, and Gracie bumps the fame-hungry Collins into the water when he tries to take credit for the rescue.
 Gracie leaves her spokesperson position to return to field work, with Sam as her new partner.

 Cast

-In addition, Regis Philbin, Joy Philbin, Octavia Spencer, and Dolly Parton make cameo appearances as themselves, while then-Las Vegas (KSNV) television news anchor Sue Tripathi briefly appears as a CNN reporter.
+In addition, Regis Philbin, Joy Philbin, Octavia Spencer, and Dolly Parton make cameo appearances as themselves, while Las Vegas television news anchor Sue Tripathi of KVBC-TV (now KSNV) briefly appears as a CNN reporter.